yogendra-08/TRUSHNA/README.md

-# 🚀 Trushna AI Assistant
+# 🚀 AI Assistant

-Welcome to **Trushna AI Assistant** – your intelligent, Next.js-powered assistant, designed to help you build, create, and innovate faster!
+Welcome to **AI Assistant** – your intelligent, Next.js-powered assistant, designed to help you build, create, and innovate faster!

 ---